 Given this characterisation of reduction, we can now state the traditional view that we oppose: the view that it's only (theoretically) irreducible entities that exist.
-Nagel (1961, p.
-337) notes this view: "successful [inter-theoretic] reduction of thermodynamics to statistical mechanics was [...] taken to prove that spatial displacements are the only form of intelligible change, or that the diverse qualities of things and which men encounter in their daily lives are not 'ultimate' traits of the world and are perhaps not even 'real'".
+This traditional view is, in fact, endorsed by Nagel (1961, p.
+337) who says that "successful [inter-theoretic] reduction of thermodynamics to statistical mechanics is [...] taken to prove that spatial displacements are the only form of intelligible change, or that the diverse qualities of things and which men encounter in their daily lives are not 'ultimate' traits of the world and are perhaps not even 'real'".